 What is cognitive behavioural therapy – or CBT as it’s commonly known?
-It is a form of psychotherapy developed in the ’60s by Dr Aaron Beck, initially for the treatment of depression but research has shown over the years that it is effective for many areas of mental health and psychological wellbeing.
+It is talking therapy, developed in the ’60s by Dr Aaron Beck, initially for the treatment of depression but research has shown over the years that it is highly effective for many areas of mental health and psychological wellbeing.

 A lot of people think that CBT is ‘just’ about turning negative thoughts into positive thoughts.
 In actual fact, this element is just one part of a complex but often life-changing therapy process.

 The key concept is that your thoughts, feelings, physical sensations and behaviours are all interconnected and can trap you into a vicious cycle.
 CBT helps you to break this cycle and to deal with overwhelming problems in a more positive way.

 Many of us go through life on autopilot not really giving our minds much thought but our minds are one of our most important assets just like we do with our physical health we need to give our minds some time and attention.

 The first steps in CBT are to help you become more aware of how your mind works, identify the key areas you are struggling with or what you want to understand more and set some goals for what you want to get out of your therapy sessions.